Friendly-Neighbourhood-Insomniac/CIE-Courses/AL_Math_Y13/11_Representation_of_Data_Histograms_Box_Plots_Cumulative_Frequency.md

-# Representation Of Data Histograms Box Plots Cumulative Frequency
+# Representation of Data Histograms Box Plots Cumulative Frequency

 ## Learning Objectives
 - Explain the fundamental ideas behind Representation Of Data Histograms Box Plots Cumulative Frequency as set out in the CIE syllabus.